d1mnewz/interviews/README.md

 * Describe what Human Resources means to you.
 * What is broken around you?

-# What you can ask company
+# What you can ask the company
 Don't ask them if you just wanna make an impression because you will.
 And it's gonna be a freaking bad impression - asking by template without enthusiasm.

 ## Project
 * What project I will start with?
 Describe the problem it solves.
-Describe the technical stack chosen and which tasks I will asked to solve there.
+Describe the technical stack chosen, why it is like that and which tasks I will be asked to solve there.
 * Do you have any code review process?
 * What is the structure of environment I will be working in?
 Will I have managers attached to me and, if so, then how much?
 Who will provide me with the work to do?
 * Will I have an ability to communicate with the client side?
 How much time will I communicate in English everyday?